 Below, we lay out some examples of manufacturers that have recently taken concrete action to help bolster recovery of plastic materials.
 The case studies can help recycling professionals hold onto hope that they do have support from some manufacturers.
 They can also be used as helpful talking points when trying to engage other end users on critical issues pertaining to recycling.

 Colgate-Palmolive has developed a toothpaste tube that passed tests for sortability by materials recovery facilities and processability by plastics reclaimers.

 The Association of Plastic Recyclers (APR) announced its recognition of the tube at its June 4-6 member meeting in Minneapolis.

-Colgate-Palmolive representatives note the tube, the first of its kind, is the product of significant R&D. According to the APR letter confirming the packaging meets APR criteria for recycling alongside HDPE bottles, the “Samson” tube is a pigmented, low-melt-flow HDPE.
-It has less than 5% ethylene vinyl alcohol (EVOH) used as a barrier layer (at high levels, EVOH can affect the quality of recycled plastic materials).
-Printing is done directly on the tube.
+Colgate-Palmolive said the tube, the first of its kind, is the product of significant R&D. According to the APR letter confirming the packaging meets APR criteria for recycling alongside HDPE bottles, the “Samson” tube is a pigmented, low-melt-flow HDPE.
+It has 5% or less EVOH used as a barrier layer, tie layers and a PET insert.
+The printing is done directly on the tube.